awwad/uptane/README.md

 ```

 Note, both the image and director repositories have been compromised.
 The primary installs the
-*new_firmware.img*, however, the secondary does not.
+*firmware.img*, however, the secondary does not.
 Unfortunately, an attack of this kind,
 where all available repositories are compromised, would not be blocked in practice because both
 director and image repositories are compromised.

 For demonstration purposes, the secondary detects that a malicious file is installed.
 The secondary
-client in the demo code prints a banner indicating that the *new_firmware.img* image was malicously
+client in the demo code prints a banner indicating that the *firmware.img* image was malicously
 installed: A malicious update has been installed!
 Arbitrary package attack successful:
 this Secondary has been compromised!
 Image: 'new_firmware.img'